skorasaurus/skorasaurus.github.io/_posts/2015-01-08-mapping-clevelands-building-ages.md

 In Cleveland, there's growing awareness open data's value to communities <a href="http://www.opencleveland.org"> Open Cleveland </a>, <a href="http://www.codeforamerica.org/"> Code For America Brigade</a>, is among several groups and individuals including <a href="http://cpl.org"> Cleveland Public Library </a>, <a href="http://povertycenter.case.edu/">Center on Urban Poverty and Community Development at Case Western Reserve University </a>
 and <a href="http://www.onecommunity.org/">One Community </a> to promote open data policies and demonstrate its value.

-If you're interested to participate in this, you're welcome to become a part of <a href="http://www.opencleveland.org"> Open Cleveland, and attend one of our meetups and events.
+If you're interested to participate in this, you're welcome to become a part of <a href="http://www.opencleveland.org"> Open Cleveland </a> and attend one of our meetups and events.

 Some technical/cartography details: